rayaanoidPrime/rayaanoidPrime/README.md

-- 👋 Hi, I’m @rayaanoidPrime , a second year engineering student at JADAVPUR UNIVERSITY,Kolkata,India.
+- 👋 Hi, I’m @rayaanoidPrime , a final year engineering student at JADAVPUR UNIVERSITY,Kolkata,India.
 - 👀 I’m interested in learning fullstack development (with more interest in the front end) and blockchain development as well!!
 - 🌱 I’m currently learning javaScript
 - 💞️ I’m looking to collaborate on nothing at the moment lol